-A burrito is a collection of content plus metadata.
-That collection may be made available in various formats, such as a zip file, an Amazon S3 bucket or a series of API calls.
-The term “burrito” describes the content, not the distribution mechanism.
+A burrito is a wrapper that contains content and metadata.
+That wrapper may be made available in various digital formats, such as a zip file, an Amazon S3 bucket or a series of API calls.
+The term “burrito” describes the wrapper, not the distribution mechanism.

 Burritos contain ingredients.
-An ingredient is a file-like resource with a mimetype and, optionally, a scope or role.
-Burritos typically contain several types of ingredient.
+An ingredient is a file-like resource with a mime-type and, optionally, a scope or role.

 Flavors are typically quite broadly defined.
-Additional constraints may be added using conventions.
+Additional constraints may be added using conventions, which are expressed in the metadata using the schema.
 For example, an audio convention may specify that audio files represent whole chapters of Scripture, or that they are arranged according to a specific hierarchy.
 Burrito creators should respect any convention they include in the metadata.
 Burrito consumers may use conventions to decide how or whether to process a burrito.
-The semantics of no specified conventions is caveat emptor, ie nothing should be assumed about the content of the burrito beyond what is specified for the burrito flavor.
+The semantics of no specified conventions is caveat emptor, i.e. nothing should be assumed about the content of the burrito beyond what is specified for the burrito flavor.